-The Busy Lamp Field (BLF) is an IP Centrex feature that monitors statuses of individual phone lines (idle, busy, etc.) within the same IP Centrex environment and displays them in real-time on the attendant phone console (IP phone with BLF).
+The Busy Lamp Field (BLF) is a cloud PBX feature that monitors statuses of individual phone lines (idle, busy, etc.) within the same cloud PBX environment and displays them in real-time on the attendant phone console (IP phone with BLF).
 Thus, a user of an IP phone with BLF can see which of their coworkers' phone lines are idle/busy at that moment, to decide, for example, who to forward an incoming call to.
 PortaSwitch® supports the BLF feature, which extends the capability of PortaSIP® to work with popular IP business phone models (e.g., Polycom).